No? Neither had I until recently, but you should know about it.

 What is it?

-When Bloat occurs the dog's stomach fills with air, food or fluid, making it expand.
-Pressure on other organs builds up, the blood stops from returning to the heart which subsequently sends the dog into shock and can make the heart stop.
-Additionally to that, the stomach can flip or rotate and toxic hormones build up.
+When "bloat" occurs, the dog's stomach fills with air, food or fluid, making it expand.
+Pressure on other organs builds up, the blood stops from returning to the heart, which subsequently sends the dog into shock and can make the heart stop.
+In addition to that, the stomach can flip or rotate and toxic hormones may accumulate.

-Gastric Dilatation Volvulus develops without a warning, can progress quickly and is always an emergency.
-Dogs can go into shock very quickly once the Bloat occurs, and every minute without treatment increases the risk of further damage and potentially death.
+Gastric Dilatation-Volvulus develops without a warning, can progress quickly and is always an emergency.
+Dogs can go into shock very quickly once "bloat" occurs, and every minute without treatment increases the risk of further damage, and potentially death.

-Bloats can occur at any age but is seen more often in middle aged dogs.
-All breeds are affected but more so large breeds with deep chests.
+"Bloat" can occur at any age but it is seen more often in middle-aged dogs.
+All breeds can be affected but more so large breeds with deep chests.

 It is still unknown what triggers it specifically but some risk factors include: